mastdi/asyncio-zabbix-sender/README.md

 ## Road map
 The following improvements are planned (not necessary in order):

-- Encryption between the sender and Zabbix
-  - connection using TLS and a pre-shared key (psk)
-  - connection using TLS and a certificate (cert)
 - Better error handling
-- More documentation
+- More documentation (how to set up ssl among other things)